MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 - Establish test procedures for your failover processes and carry out regular testing to avoid any issues.
 - Architect your solution holistically by utilizing the Azure native capabilities (e.g. Availability Zones) and Oracle native tools (e.g. Dataguard) to meet your HA and DR requirements.
 The following two are examples of such an architecture, the first targeting automatic failover and the second targeting manual failover.

-### Example 1: Create a Fail-Over For Business Critical Oracle Applications in a multiple availability zone deployment and second region deployment for disaster recovery
+### Example 1: Create a Fail-Over For Business Critical Oracle Applications in a Two Availability Zone Deployment With Passive Standby

 Business-critical Oracle Applications require failure prevention and therefore holistic architecture.
 One of these business-critical applications can be Oracle E-Business Suite.